galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 > ![Per base N content](../../images/quality-control/per_base_n_content.png "Per base N content")
 >
-> If a sequencer is unable to make a base call with sufficient confidence then it will normally substitute an N rather than a conventional base call.
+> If a sequencer is unable to make a base call with sufficient confidence, it will write an "N" instead of a conventional base call.
 This plot displays the percentage of base calls at each position or bin for which an N was called.
 >
 > It's not unusual to see a very low proportion of Ns appearing in a sequence, especially near the end of a sequence.
 But this curve should never rises noticeably above zero.
 If it does this indicates a problem occurred during the sequencing run.
 In the example below, an error caused the instrument to be unable to call a base for approximately 20% of the reads at position 29:
 >